Skyynet23/Dell-precision-15-3541-Sonoma-14.4.1/README.md

 ## What does not work:
 - Airdrop
 - Unlocking via apple watch because a supported network card is not used
+- The trackpad is functional, but it is not visible in the settings.

 ## INFO
 -Intel AC9560 is working with WiFi, but APPLE SERVICES do not work.